StackExchange/dnscontrol/documentation/preview-push.md

    --no-populate                                              Use this flag to not auto-create non-existing zones at the provider (default: false)
    --full                                                     Add headings, providers names, notifications of no changes, etc (default: false)
    --bindserial value                                         Force BIND serial numbers to this value (for reproducibility) (default: 0)
-   --report value                                             (push) Generate a JSON-formatted report of the number of changes made.
+   --report value                                             Generate a JSON-formatted report of the number of changes.
    --help, -h                                                 show help
 ```